-#5 Agoda – If you’re going to South East Asia and other destinations in that direction, you’ll usually get a decent deal on Agoda.
+#5 Agoda – If you’re going to South East Asia or down under, you’ll usually get a decent deal on Agoda.

 #8 CheapOAir – You may be able to find last-minute International travel but this flight search engine doesn’t perform as well domestically.

 #9 Expedia – Once, the go-to and most trusted flight search engine, its ratings have dropped significantly especially now that it owns Travelocity and Orbitz.
 People tend to trust it for its name recognition but it will never give you the best price.